West Wickham: Sport and leisure

+and Sparrows Den, which are connected to Threepenny Woods.
+The London Loop walking trail and cycling track go through here.
+Kelsey Park in the Langley area of neighbouring Beckenham is also considered a local park, as is Addington Park.

 Arts and popular culture

 Since 1958 the area has had an Arts association and since 1967 it has had its own community theatre known as Theatre 62 / West Wickham Theatre centre.

 On 1 August 1964, Blakes Recreation Ground hosted a concert featuring Manfred Mann (featuring Paul Jones), The Merseybeats and the Johnny Dankworth Orchestra.

 The town appeared in the 2000 UK television series The 1940s House, with 17 Braemar Gardens taking the starring role as a family lived a World War II experience in a typical London suburb.